 - You will then be allowed to use the telephone to talk to family, friends, or bail bondsman.

-- If they expect that you will make bail and be released quickly, you might be able to keep wearing your own clothes, if not you you will be given a jumpsuit.
+- If they expect that you will make bail and be released quickly, you might be able to keep wearing your own clothes, if not you will be given a jumpsuit.

 Have you ever been arrested and gone through the jail intake procedure?
 If so, please share your experience.
 How long did it take to get through intake?
-What was you treatment like?
+What was your treatment like?
 Do you know any tips that will help others make it through jail intake?

 Click here to post a comment